-Although you may feel stuck and upset in this hellish world, just know that PPD is not permanent and completely treatable.
-It is extremely common and once you are brave enough to share what you are going through, people will help you.
+Although you may feel stuck and upset in this hellish world, know that PPD is not permanent and completely treatable.
+It is prevalent, and once you are brave enough to share what you are going through, people will help you.
 The thing is, you need to be honest.
 PPD is so stereotyped, while on the other hand, there is also an enormous pressure of new motherhood of feeling happy and full of joy that sometimes you don’t feel comfortable sharing your real feelings.
-What if you’re just exaggerating and it’s taken too far?
+What if you’re just exaggerating, and it’s taken too far?
 What will people say if you’re not full of bliss due to the new addition to the family?
-Thankfully, there are a ton of resources you can access to help you get through this very difficult time.
+Thankfully, you can access a ton of resources to help you get through this challenging time.

 - Talk about it.
 Be vocal about your feelings, especially to your healthcare professional.

 - Find a support group in your area.
 Sharing your experiences is a great way to overcome this illness.

 - Do your research to predict and explain what you are going through.

 - Take supplements like omega-3 or CBD edibles to help relieve depression symptoms